ryanoglesby08/ng-inspect-watchers/README.md

 Once installed, just use the Browser Action to turn it on, then hover your mouse over your Angular app to see the watchers highlighed in red.

+### Error Codes
+When launching the extension on a web page, you may notice some error messages.
+Check the console for the appropriate error code.

+1. **NO_ANGULAR:** Ng Inspect Watchers can only be used with Angular applications.
+The extension tries to detect Angular apps by looking for ng-* HTML attributes.
+If it cannot find any in the current DOM, you will see this error.
+2. **NO_SCOPE_CLASSES:** To determine which elements have scopes, and possibly watchers, the extension relies on `ng-scope` and `ng-isolate-scope` classes that Angular places on DOM elements.
+Angular provides a way to turn this off/on programmatically if you are seeing this error. https://docs.angularjs.org/guide/production

 ## Motivation:
 It is a well known fact that as the number of [watchers](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$watch) in an Angular app increases, the [digest cycle](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) performance decreases.
 In Angular 1.3, anything over 2,000 watchers will dramatically effect performance.
 This extension can help you easily monitor the number of watchers you are adding.